Reed-Statistics/thesis_white/writing/research_log.md

 ### This Week's Work

 This week, I have been working on quantifying uncertainty of our Bayesian estimates, looking at comparisons between relationships of predictors and response at unit/area level, watching FIA videos, and learning a tad about post-stratification.
+In particular, I have found that the area level models seem to do much better on a variety of metrics, and with the unit level models where they are at now I am not sure how viable they are.
+I also watched the FIA video from Radke which was informative in terms of talking about things like the coefficient of variation.
+When looking at relationships between the predictors and response variables, I found much stronger linear relationships at the area level.

 ### Upcoming Work

+I really feel like I need to get to a solid model form and have been struggling there (area vs. unit, what to vary intercepts over, what models to compare the HB model to).

 ### Points of confusion

 Fall, Week 8